grip-on-software/visualization-site/README.md

   for later use in the NGINX rewrites.
 - `hub_redirect`: When multiple organizations are hosted in the same environment, variables from a matched organization at the start of the path using `hub_regex` can be used in a rewrite that redirects to another URL.
+It is assumed that this configuration value produces an absolute URL.
 - `hub_branch`: Inject some processing steps in the NGINX configuration for the visualizations hub.
 This should at least determine the branch of a Jenkins build to use for the visualization site.
 When multiple organizations are